-Deadline for September 2018 entry is December 15, 2017.
+Deadline for September 2021 entry is December 15, 2020.

-Deadline for January 2019 entry is May 1, 2018.
+Deadline for January 2022 entry is May 1, 2021.

-Will your degree be valuable?
+Whichever option you take you will be provided with the flexibility to pursue a program you are passionate about while also providing you with the rigorous theoretical and methodological training required to be successful during your course of study and in your future workplace.
 International Studies is one of the most sought after graduate degrees for individuals with professional interests in international and public policy, diplomacy, social science research, and non-governmental organizations.
 Our students have gone on to careers in the Canadian Foreign Service, federal and provincial governments, child rights advocacy, international business relations, international environmental NGOs, climate change research institutes, academic institutions, and community development, to name a few.